cloudfoundry-attic/bosh-lite/README.md

     curl -s http://spiff.cfapps.io/install.sh | bash
     ```

+1. Decide which final release of Cloud Foundry you wish to deploy, by looking at in the [releases directory of cf-release](https://github.com/cloudfoundry/cf-release/tree/master/releases).
+At the time of this writing, cf-149 is the most recent.
+We will use that as the example, but you are free to substitute any future release.

+1. Check out the desired revision of cf-release, (eg, 149)

+    ````
+    cd ~/workspace/cf-release
+    ./update
+    git checkout v149
+    ````

 1. Use the make_manifest_spiff script to create a cf manifest.
 This step assumes you have cf-release checked out to ~/workspace.
+It requires that cf-release is checked out the tag matching the final release you wish to deploy so tha the templates used by make_manifest_spiff match the code you are deploying.

     make_manifest_spiff will target your bosh-lite director, find the uuid, create a manifest stub and run spiff to generate a manifest at manifests/cf-manifest.yml.
 (If this fails, try updating spiff)